-A bank's profitability has an effect on its long-term survivability.
-A bank can retain its earnings, giving a boost to its capital cushion, or use them to address problematic loans, potentially making the bank more resilient in times of trouble.
+A bank's earnings performance affects its long-term survivability.
+Earnings may be retained by the bank, boosting its capital cushion, or be used to address problematic loans, likely making the bank better prepared to withstand economic shocks.
 Losses, on the other hand, diminish a bank's ability to do those things.

-For the twelve months ended June 30, 2017, the bank earned net income of $1.6 million on total equity of $30.0 million.
-The bank had an annualized return on average assets, or ROA, of 1.19 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.14 percent.
+The bank recorded net income of $3.3 million on total equity of $29.3 million for the twelve months ended December 31, 2017.
+The bank had an annualized return on average assets, or ROA, of 1.25 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.